 Fun educational platforms

-If you’re looking for specific activities in your child's favourite subject or a subject they probably need to work on, here are a collection of education platforms that could help:
+If you’re looking for specific activities in your child's favourite subject or a subject they'd like to develop their skills in, here are a collection of educational platforms that can help:

-- The Departments Learning Resources: These are fun resources we put together to help your child learn from home, but they work equally well for school holiday activities.
+- The department's Digital Learning Packs: These have been compiled to help your child learn remotely, but they work just as well for school holiday activities.

-- The Kids Should See This: This platform offers short education videos on every subject from science to art.
+- The Kids Should See This: A platform offering short educational videos on every subject from science to art.

 - Kids World Travel Guide: If you have an avid explorer in your home, this platform can teach them about the world and it’s countries.